jaafaralaswad/solidbeamfem/docs/source/examples.rst

 We simulate the cantilever using the following parameters.
 The load level is set to ``k_max = 0.5``, corresponding to an applied bending moment :math:`M = \pi E I / L`.
 According to classical elasticity theory, this moment induces a constant curvature that bends the beam into a half-circle.
-Initially, we do not actiavate the locking allevation.
+Initially, we do not activate the locking allevation.

 .. code-block:: python